How to grow strawberries

 Nothing beats the taste of succulent home-grown strawberries

 Strawberries are a British summertime staple, and a perfect addition to any garden or balcony.
 They’re also a great way to get kids into gardening as they grow in most outdoor spaces and are easy to look after.
+Carry on reading for a step-by-step guide on how to plant strawberries in your garden.

-Harvesting season: From June to September
+When to harvest strawberries: From June to September

 Growing tip: Strawberry plants need regular watering and feeding to produce a good, juicy crop